secdevops-cuse/CyberRange/tutorials/getting_started.md

 First let's review the pre-requisites:

 - To gain access to the Cloud Images, the Amazon AMI's, I need to share them with your AWS account.

-If you have an AWS account, go right to the secure [CyberRange Registration Form](https://www.tfaforms.com/4729221)
+If you have an AWS account, go right to the registration form [CyberRange Registration Form](https://www.tfaforms.com/4729221)

 If you are a new AWS user, [click here to sign-up for a free-trial](https://aws.amazon.com/free/start-your-free-trial/).

-I believe research / learning should be low-cost and provide an enormous impact - so grab some AWS Credits off eBay to cushion your account.
+I believe research / learning should be low-cost and provide an enormous impact in one's ability to continuously improve.
+If you are like me you will want to grab some AWS Credits off eBay to cushion your account.

+## Initial setup
-You will also need to install the awscli and perform `aws configure` to setup `~/.aws/credentials` Once done you will need to create an S3 bucket
+* You will also need to install the awscli and perform `aws configure` to setup `~/.aws/credentials` ** Once done you will need to create an S3 bucket if you want to enable the remote storage of your state.
+This is an advanced terraform usecase.

-Please ensure you have the following software: terraform, git, jq, a remote desktop client, ssh
+* Please ensure you have the following software: terraform, git, jq, a remote desktop client, ssh

+* You will also need to expand a few services quota's in your AWS account, see: https://github.com/secdevops-cuse/CyberRange/issues/73

 ## Quick-Start Guide